 Becoming a literary agent was fitting for the girl who, as a small child, begged her dad to buy her a book simply because "it has a hard cover."
 Growing up, she had a hard time finding YA books outside of Christopher Pike and R. L. Stine, and instead tackled Tom Clancy or her mom's romance novels.
 Though her career path zigzagged a bit—she attended college as a music major, earned a JD from Pace Law School, then worked various jobs throughout the publishing industry—Moe was thrilled to join the BookEnds team in May of 2015 as a literary agent.

-A Pennsylvania native, she is mum of a rambunctious corgi who is a master at stealing treats.
-When not reading, she is an avid gamer and always awaiting the next Assassin's Creed or Destiny release.
+A Pennsylvania native, she is mum of a rambunctious corgi who is a master at stealing treats and running agility courses.
+When not reading, Moe can most often be found in a pit orchestra, playing violin for her favorite musicals.
+She is also an avid gamer and always awaiting the next Assassin's Creed or Destiny release.

-Moe is interested in books for middle grade, young adult, and adult readers in most genres--especially science fiction, fantasy, contemporary, romance, and light horror.
-The right contemporary or paranormal romance (sans-vampires of course) will spark her interest.
-She's LGBTQ friendly across all age groups and always looking for more #ownvoices clients as well.
+Moe is interested in fictional works for all ages from picture books through adult readers (and graphic novels!) in most genres.
+She's LGBTQ+ friendly across all age groups and always looking for more #ownvoices clients.
 She is also interested in select narrative nonfiction titles in the areas of LGBTQ studies, musical theatre, and classical music.
 At this time she's not looking women's fiction or cozy mysteries.

 After four years as a Literary Agents Assistant at Curtis Brown, Tracy Marchini left to pursue her own editorial business and to earn her MFA in Writing for Children from Simmons College.
 With ten years of experience either at an agency or working as a freelance children's editor, she joined BookEnds in June of 2016 and is excited to grow her list of both award-winning and debut authors and illustrators.